aws-samples/amazon-sagemaker-build-train-deploy/02_deploy/README.md

 	- Deploy the pipeline model on a real-time inference endpoint.
 Learn more about [Deploying models for inference](https://docs.aws.amazon.com/sagemaker/latest/dg/deploy-model.html).

 3. Open the Terminal window again.
-If you have closed it or cannot locate it, open the Explorer menu and choose **Terminal >> New Terminal**.
+If you have closed it or cannot locate it, open the Explorer menu and choose **File >> New >> Terminal**.

 4. In the Terminal window, run the following command to install the dependencies required by the script.